-Eagle Mountain Winery Set to Open in Early 2019 in North Greenville County
+Eagle Mountain Winery Set to Open in Spring 2020 in North Greenville County

 World-class boutique winery to include spectacular views, amenities and monthly events

 GREENVILLE COUNTY, SC (AUGUST 2, 2018) — Eagle Mountain Winery, LLC is thrilled to announce plans to build a winery on a 54-acre parcel of land in north Greenville County, near Landrum.
 The property is located on Highway 11, between Highway 25 and Highway 101, and features beautiful streams, small waterfalls, southwest-facing hillsides and spectacular 40-mile mountaintop views.
 The world-class boutique winery will be a spectacular addition to the tourism industry in the Upstate.

 Eagle Mountain Winery is currently in the developmental stages.
-The land has been cleared for the vineyards to be planted, and the winery is set to open in early 2019.
+The land has been cleared for the vineyards to be planted, and the winery is set to open in Spring 2020.
 Amenities will include bocce ball courts, walking trails, fire pits and an outdoor sculpture garden.
 Monthly food, wine, music and art events will be open to the public.